It’s a 15-minute drive from Banner Elk to the entrance of Grandfather Mountain, one of North Carolina’s largest and most

 Once inside the front gate, visitors enjoy an ecologically diverse nature preserve that blends the rugged adventure of a remote mountain with lower-impact activities and modern conveniences.

-It is easy to spend an entire day at Grandfather Mountain thanks to a variety of experiences.
-Those experiences include: hiking wilderness trails, viewing wildlife at the animal habitats, visiting the Nature Museum, grabbing a bite to eat at Mildred’s Grill and walking across the famous Mile High Swinging Bridge. (plus, special lodging packages are available)
+It is easy to spend an entire day at Grandfather Mountain thanks to a variety of experiences, such as hiking wilderness trails, viewing wildlife at the animal habitats, visiting the Nature Museum, grabbing a bite to eat at Mildred’s Grill and walking across the famous Mile High Swinging Bridge. (plus, special lodging packages are available)

 The Mile High Swinging Bridge has captured imaginations since Grandfather Mountain’s original owner, Hugh Morton, installed the suspension bridge in 1952 across a chasm near the peak.
 The bridge was estimated to be a mile above sea level and served hundreds of thousands of visitors until 1999, when it was rebuilt with stronger cables, plus floorboards and side rails made of galvanized steel instead of wood.